grimmmyshini/chef-fp-examples/README.md

 }
 ```

-Include the `ErrorFunc.h` header in `PrintModel/` directory.
+Include the `ErrorFunc.h` header from the `PrintModel/` directory.
-Then, Mark the function you want to run error estimation on using
+Then, mark the function you want to run error estimation on using
-`clad::error_estimate` and run the generated function using `execute`.
-In this example we use the error estimation model used in the paper so we
-can print the mixed precision analysis using `clad::printErrorReport()`.
+`clad::estimate_error` and run the generated function using `execute`.
+The following example uses the error estimation model defined in the paper allowing us to print the mixed precision analysis results through `clad::printErrorReport()`:
-So finally it will look like something like this:

 ```c++
 #include "clad/Differentiator/Differentiator.h"